 - Powers and functions of PM

-Article 74 says that there should be a council of ministers with the PM at the head to aid and advise the President and he (President) shall act on such advice.
+- Article 74 states that there should be a council of ministers with the PM at the head to aid and advise the President and he (President) shall act on such advice.

-- It is to be noted that President is not free to appoint PM (Cannot appoint anyone of his choice).
-So it is based on the leader of majority party is elected as PM.
+It is to be noted that President is not free to appoint a PM (Cannot appoint anyone of his choice).
+So it is based on the leader of the majority party being elected as PM.

-- But if there is no clear cut majority in Lok Sabha than he can exercise his personal discretion.
+But in case there is no clear-cut majority in Lok Sabha then he can exercise his personal discretion.

-The majority party must prove vote of confidence in house within a month.
+- The majority party must prove a vote of confidence in the Lok Sabha within a month.

-President administers the oath to the Prime Minister as well as other council of ministers.
+President administers the oath to the Prime Minister as well as to the other council of ministers.
 [Article 75(4)]

 3. Powers and Functions of PM

-- Relation to Council of Ministers- Recommendation to appoint Council of Minister is given by PM to President to appoint particular person as council of minister.
+- Relation to Council of Ministers- A recommendation to appoint a Council of Ministers is given by the PM to President to appoint a particular person as Council of Minister.

-- Relation to the President- PM recommend President to appoint CAG, UPSC etc members.
-Also, he acts as communication channel between Council of MInisters and President.
+- Relation to the President- PM recommends President to appoint CAG, UPSC, etc members.
+Also, he acts as a communication channel between the Council of Ministers and the President.

-- Relation to Parliament- Policies, bills etc are made by the PM with the aid and advise of Council of MInisters.
-Also Loksabha dissolution is told by PM to President.
+- Relation to Parliament- Policies, bills, etc are made by the PM with the aid and advice of the Council of Ministers.
+Also, Loksabha dissolution is told by the PM to President.

-- Key authorities are under the belt of PM.
-Like UPSC, ECI, appointment of state governors are recommended by PM etc.
+- Key authorities are under the belt of the PM.
+Like UPSC, and ECI, the appointment of state governors is recommended by the PM, etc.

-- Other functions- NITI Aayog chairman is PM, Leader of Lok sabha is PM, Spokesperson of government is PM.
+- Other functions- NITI Aayog chairman is the PM, the Leader of Lok sabha is the PM, and the Spokesperson of the government is the PM.

-- Also refer Article 78 of Indian constitution .
+- Also, refer to Article 78 of the Indian constitution.

 4. Chief Ministers who became PM: